culpgrant/smart_home/README.md

 ### TODO:
 - Build and publish python package for home server
 - Build monitoring solution for the SSH login attempts
+- Reolink documentation (Mac client, https://10.0.0.202/#/network)
+- Build an internal python library for this
+    - Build the Q101 playlist generator
+- How I am running matter - http://localhost:5580/